marxin/texi2rst-generated/sphinx/cpp/initial-processing.rst

   .. _trigraphs:

-* .. _trigraphs:
-  If trigraphs are enabled, they are replaced by their corresponding single characters.
+* If trigraphs are enabled, they are replaced by their corresponding single characters.
 By default GCC ignores trigraphs, but if you request a strictly conforming mode with the :option:`-std` option, or you specify the :option:`-trigraphs` option, then it